probcomp/developer/README.md

 ### Sharing the same Docker host with multiple developers

 Since the docker-compose.yml maps port 8888 to the host system, you won't be able to run multiple copies unless you change the port in docker-compose.yml.

+Additionally, the Makefile automatically prepends your username to container names to avoid namespace collisions.